INTERNATIONAL LATE MEDIEVAL and RENAISSANCE COURSE

 The course explores:

-– The history of the sequence: the monophonic and polyphonic sequence in the middle ages.
+– The history of the monophonic and polyphonic sequence in the middle ages and the renaissance.

 – The sequence as poetry: how words, sounds, and melodic formulas are brought together, characteristic elements of the sequence.

-– Performance practice: preparation of a program of sequences, use of medieval tunings, ensemble work, concert.
+– Performance practice: preparation of a program of sequences, use of medieval tunings, ensemble work, and concert.

 How is the course organized?

-In addition, a conference, a workshop on NLP for musicians, and a tour to historical sites of the region will be offered to the students.
+In addition, a conference, a workshop on NLP for musicians (explicar què és), and a tour to historical sites of the region will be offered to the students.

 Active participants will perform at the concerts of the course.

-Do students need to have previous knowledge of medieval music?
+Do students need to have previous knowledge of Medieval and Renaissance music?

-It is not necessary to have previous knowledge on medieval music.
+It is not necessary to have previous knowledge on this types of music.

-Keyboardists who never played a portative organ are allowed to enroll as well.
+Keyboardists who never played a portative organ can also enroll as well.

 Portative organists are expected to bring their own instrument.

 Do you not have an instrument?
-Contact us to learn about possibilities for getting an instrument.
+Contact us to learn about possibilities to get one.

-It is possible to participate with other medieval instruments, to learn more about eligibility to participate with other instruments please contact us.
+It is possible to participate with other instruments, to learn more about eligibility to participate please contact us.